-Ponce et al. (2012) found that the addition to the receiving diet of 1.8 g•animal-1•d-1 of enzymatically hydrolysed yeast extract (CelmanaxTM) tended (P = 0.09) to reduce BRD morbidity.
-Whilst Finck et al. (2014) found an indirect immunological response to lipopolysaccharide challenge in cattle supplemented with 5 g•animal-1•d-1 of live yeast (Saccharomyces cerevisiae subsp. boulardii) or 5 g•animal-1•d-1 of cell wall from the same yeast species, this did not translate into a reduction (P = 0.36) in BRD morbidity.
-This is consistent with the earlier finding by Keyser et al. (2007), that supplemental yeast (Saccharomyces cerevisiae subsp. boulardii: Proternative Stress FormulaTM) fed at a rate of 0.5 g•animal-1•d-1, in addition to 1 g/animal of the same product as an oral paste at induction, did not reduce BRD morbidity.
+Ponce et al. (2012) found that the addition to the receiving diet of 1.8 g/hd/d of enzymatically hydrolysed yeast extract (Celmanaxm) tended (P = 0.09) to reduce BRD morbidity.
+Whilst Finck et al. (2014) found an indirect immunological response to lipopolysaccharide challenge in cattle supplemented with 5 g/ hd/d of live yeast (Saccharomyces cerevisiae subsp. boulardii) or 5 g/hd/d of cell wall from the same yeast species, this did not translate into a reduction (P = 0.36) in BRD morbidity.
+This is consistent with the earlier finding by Keyser et al. (2007), that supplemental yeast (Saccharomyces cerevisiae subsp. boulardii; Proternative Stress FormulaTM) fed at a rate of 0.5 g/hd/d, in addition to 1 g/hd of the same product as an oral paste at induction, did not reduce BRD morbidity.
+Similarly, Swyers et al. (2014) found no effect of dried yeast culture (Diamond V®; 56 g/hd/d during transition, 28 g/hd/d finisher) on BRD morbidity, or on DMI or G:F, but the growth rate of the treated cattle was less (1.54 versus 1.68 kg/hd/d; P = 0.03) compared with untreated controls.
+Further, Salinas-Chavira et al. (2015) did not report BRD morbidity, but found no effect of hydrolysed yeast fraction (Trumax®; 1, 2 or 3 g/hd/d) on DMI, ADG, or G:F, over a 229 d feeding period.